 How can you register an e-bike with no license plate?

 The manufacturer of your MPV should provide you with a COC document.
 This document declares that the MPV is compliant with the given approved type.
-You are only permitted to use your MPV on private property if you cannot obtain a COC document.
+You can only use your MPV on private property if you cannot obtain a COC document.

 Our team

-If you have been involved in an accident or suffered an injury at the hands of another person, we would advise all persons to contact our e-bike and e-scooter accident claim solicitors at the earliest available opportunity.
+If you have been involved in an accident or suffered an injury at another person’s hands, we advise all persons to contact our e-bike and e-scooter accident claim solicitors as soon as possible.
 If you want to take legal action over a personal injury, you should consult our injury solicitors, who are members of the Law Society’s injury accreditation scheme and clinical negligence accreditation scheme.
 Contacted us at:

 Coleman Legal LLP